mklemm/jaxb-format-plugin/README.md

 This plugin, however, gives you full control over the shape of the string representation of an object, and also lets you specify the name of the generated method (defaults to "toString") and a helper class that does the actual formatting.
-An example helper class that uses XPath expressions as the building blocks of the formatting engine is given in the jaxb-jxpath github repository, which is a fork of the apache commons-jxpath project, modified to support XPath expressions using the actual XML names of JAXB-bindable properties, by processing JAXB-specific source-level annotations.
+An example formatter class that uses XPath expressions as the building blocks of the formatting engine is given in the [jaxb-object-formatter](http://github.com/mklemm/jaxb-object-formatter) repository, which uses a fork of the apache [commons-jxpath](http://github.com/mklemm/commons-jxpath) project, modified to support XPath expressions using the actual XML names of JAXB-bindable properties, by processing JAXB-specific source-level annotations.

 ## Usage
 - Add jaxb-format-plugin.jar to the classpath of the XJC.
 See below on examples about how to do that with Maven.